hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

    TOTAL EVALUATION LOSS: 11.91328

    A wider and deeper neural network, along with a learning rate of 0.0005 and a batch size of 128, gave the lowest error on the test data.
-I believe that the complexity of the network and the larger batch size had the most impact in significantly lowering the test error.
+The complexity of the network and the larger batch size had the most impact in lowering the test error.
 The test loss curve's spikes indicate that the learning rate may be too high initially.
-Overall, there appears to be slight overfitting as the final validation error is higher than the training error.

   </td>
  </tr>